D5185, 5185, 25035

 1987

 Crewe finally released 25035 back into traffic about January 9th, being noted on the afternoon of 11th attached to 25057.
 It was noted at Nottingham on the evening of 13th, followed by a spell in the Bescot area (Jan 17th, 24th & 25th).
 On the evening of 27th Longsight allocated 25035 to the 6K36 to Nuneaton Hartsill and 7H56 to Guide Bridge.
 However a loss of power on the 28th caused the engine to shut down, spending several days at Toton prior to the fault being fixed.
-All was well by the 30th with Llandudno Jct being reached in the evening.
+All was well by the 30th with Llandudno Junction being reached in the evening.

 25035 awaits the filling of the ballast wagons at Hartshill Quarry on February 17th 1987.
 Once all the wagons are loaded the train will depart as the 7H55 16.24 Hartshill - Guide Bridge.

 In the wee hours of February 11th 25035 was back at Manchester Victoria being allocated to the 1P55 to Barrow and 5P55 return to Red Bank.
 That afternoon it was received by Longsight for an 'A' exam.
 Following this it worked local jobs on 12th.
 After more local jobs at Newton Works & Windsor Bridge it was back to Manchester Victoria for target MM20 on February 15th.
 More local jobs on the 17th, then to Manchester Victoria to await the 18th's 1P55 to Barrow and 5P55 return to Red Bank.
 An early morning arrival at Crewe on February 21st saw the next couple of days duties in the Crewe area.
 On 23rd it worked the 3F01 00.04 Crewe South Yard to Liverpool Lime Street.
 From the evening of February 24th to about March 7th 25035 spent most of its time in the Llandudno area, though by March 6th it had been stopped at Llandudno Jct with flat batteries.
 By the morning of the 7th it was back at Crewe, now in working order.
+At lunchtime on March 12th 25035 was at Ellesmere Port with a local trip freight.

 On March 14th it was left to 25035 to handle the last passenger trip for a Class 25 in regular service.
 The train locomotive, recently outshopped 47424, failed on the 1V05 07.09 Holyhead - Cardiff service at Chester.
 25035 took the service to Crewe where both machines were replaced.
 The following day at tea-time 25035 was withdrawn, moving to Basford Hall on the morning of the 19th.

-Photographs courtesy Paul Gleave - many thanks!!.
+Photograph courtesy Paul Gleave

 Photograph courtesy Mark Jones